skip to main content

 A computer rendering shows the side view of an electric fire truck isolated on a white background with the battery highlighted blue and labeled in black.As demand for electric vehicles increases, a few manufacturers have introduced considerably different concepts in recent years.
 The types of electric fire trucks fall within two main categories, listed below.

-Parallel-electric drive train fire trucks operate independently in either all-electric or internal combustion engine modes.
+Parallel-electric drive train fire apparatus operate independently in either all-electric or internal combustion engine modes.
 The benefit of choosing a parallel-electric drive train fire truck with an internal combustion engine (ICE) is that the chassis operates under electric power in all normal operational situations and leverages the internal combustion engine only for backup power in extended emergency operations.
 When the fire truck is under these extended conditions, it operates with the engine coupled directly to the drive line with reduced complexity and added resiliency.

 Range-extended electric vehicles run on battery power and utilize a generator or engine as backup power.
 Once the battery’s state of charge drops below a specified threshold, the generator or engine engages and the battery continues to power all operations while the ICE powers the batteries.
 Unlike the parallel-electric drive train fire truck which bypasses the batteries completely, a range-extended vehicle continues to use the battery at all times.